lmullen/jsr/_source/issues/vol16/richards.markdown

-also draws eclectically on the work of historians and fellow literary critics, with Patricia Yaeger's *Dirt and Desire: Reconstructing Southern Women's Writing, 1930-1990* (2000) and its complementary publications deemed the "truest precursor" (24) of *Reading for the Body*.
+also draws eclectically on the work of historians and fellow literary critics, with Patricia Yaeger's *Dirt and Desire: Reconstructing Southern Women's Writing, 1930-1990* (2000) and its complementary publications deemed the "truest precursor" of *Reading for the Body* (24).
 Watson writes for fellow scholars of southern literature and smartly weaves into the study most of the energizing twenty-first-century debates within this subfield of American literary history; however, this incorporation makes for a densely allusive